Devonshire Primary Academy’s curriculum covers 31 hours and 40 minutes a week.

 Reception, 11:30 – 12:30

-All the children in Years 1-6 complete reading, writing and maths at the same time.
-Years 3-6 stream for reading and maths.
-Streaming ensures that all children are being taught and challenged at their level and makes sure that they can make the best possible progress from their starting points.
+All the children in Years 1- 6 complete reading, writing and maths at the same time, this allows for streaming across the school if this is required.
+Years 3 – 6 stream for reading and maths, either within year groups or phases.
+This ensures that all children are being taught and challenged at their level and makes sure that they can make the best possible progress from their starting points.

 All teachers have the autonomy to place the wider curriculum subjects into their timetable.
-This makes sure that teachers can tailor their timetables to meet the needs of the children in their class.
+This makes sure that teachers can tailor their timetables to meet the needs of the children.

 A typical weekly timetable looks like this:

-PPA and Subject Leader time is planned around our timetable, allowing subject specialists to teach specific subjects that they are passionate about.
+PPA and Subject Leader time is planned around this, allowing subject specialists to teach specific subjects that they are passionate about.
 This ensures that all children are always receiving a quality provision during the school day.